lars-t-hansen/sonar/doc/NEW-FORMAT.md

 islands are connected and by what type of interconnect; the type of attached I/O.  Clusters are added to the database through other APIs.

+## Slurm

+The motivation for extracting Slurm data is to obtain data about a job that are not apparent from process samples, notably data about requested resources and wait time, and to store them in such a way that they can be correlated with samples for queries and for as long as we need them.
+Data already obtained by process sampling are not to be gotten from Slurm, including most performance data and information about resources that are observably used by the job.

+The working hypothesis is that:

+- all necessary Slurm data can be extracted from a single node in the cluster, as they only include data that Slurm collects and stores for itself
+- the Slurm data collection can be performed by sampling, ie, by running data collection periodically using externally available Slurm tools, and not by getting callbacks from Slurm

+That does not remove performance constraints, as the Slurm system is already busy and does not need an extra load from a polling client that runs often.
+It does ease performance constraints, though, as access to the Slurm data store will not impact compute nodes and places a load only on administrative systems.
+Even so, we may not assume that sampling can run very often, as the data volumes can be quite large.  (`squeue | wc` on fox just now yields 100KB of formatted data.)

+In principle, Sonar shall send data about a job at least three times: when the job is created and enters the PENDING state, when it enters the RUNNING state, and when it has completed (in any of a number of different states).
+At each of those steps, it shall send data that are available at that time that have not been sent before; this includes data that may have changed (for example, the Priority may be sent with a PENDING record but if the priority changes later, it should be sent again the next time a data sample is sent).
+In practice, there are two main
+complications: Sonar runs as a sampler and may not observe a job in all of those states, and it may run in a stateless mode in which it will be unable to know whether it has already sent some information about a job and can avoid sending it again.
+(TODO: There is a discussion to be had about other events: priority changes, job suspension, job resize.)

+Therefore, the Slurm data that are transmitted must be assumed by the consumer to be both partial and potentially redundant.
+Data in records with later timestamps generally override data from earlier records.

 ## Data format overall notes

 The output is a tree structure that is constrained enough to be serialized as